 How long do I have to bring a breach of contract claim?

 Unless the plaintiff asserts a legitimate ground for tolling the statute of limitations, a claim for breach of contract must be brought within four years of the breach.

 Can Attorney’s Fees Be Recovered for Breach of Contract?

 The answer depends on your defendant.
-The Texas Civil Practice & Remedies Code Sec.
-38.001 states that a person may recover reasonable attorney’s fees from an individual or corporation, in addition to the amount of a valid claim and costs, if the claim is for …an oral or written contract.
+The Texas Civil Practice & Remedies Code Section 38.001 states that a person may recover reasonable attorney’s fees from an individual or corporation, in addition to the amount of a valid claim and costs, if the claim is for an oral or written contract.

 Recent case law has given much attention to Chapter 38’s language specifying an “individual or corporation.”
 Noticeably absent from that list of breaching parties who must pay attorney’s fees are limited liability companies (LLCs), limited partnerships (LPs), and limited liability partnerships (LLPs).
-The takeaway is that if you are suing an LLC, an LP, or an LLP, you will need to look beyond Tex.
-R. Civ.
-P. Sec.
+The takeaway is that if you are suing an LLC, an LP, or an LLP, you will need to look beyond Civ.
+Prac. & Rem.
+Code Sec.
 38 to collect attorney’s fees.

 The nuances of this law should also be considered during business formation.
 There is significant value to be gained by limiting future exposure.